cjbrowne/rpg/README.md

 The expression the user types must evaluate to a function, which will be executed every "turn".
-The function takes two arguments: player - an API that allows you to control the player timestamp - a high-resolution timestamp
+The function takes two arguments: game - an API that allows you to control the game timestamp - a high-resolution timestamp

-# Player API
+## Game object
-player.move(x, y): move the player by the delta x, y (e.g -1, 1 will move one tile left and one tile down).
+game.movePlayer(x, y): move the player by the delta x, y (e.g -1, 1 will move one tile left and one tile down).